 OUTspoken: Bright ideas from outsourcing leaders.
-This article is re-posted with the permission of Ana Warren González.
+This article is re-posted with the permission of Ana Warren González at AWG Copy.
 Ana is a freelance content writer and proud Filipina.
-Learn more about Ana and her business, AWG Copy, here.

 Ok, I’ve calmed down.